PyCoder21/Termux-AI-Free-Agent/README.md

-# 🚀 FreeSeekR1-Agent: Your Autonomous AI Assistant for Termux 📱 + 🐳 + 🦜 = 🔥
+# 🚀 Termux-AI-Free-Agent: Your Autonomous AI Assistant for Termux 📱 + 🐳 + 🦜 = 🔥

 ## Asciinema Demo: